andresaltamiranom/ICPC-Handbook/Algorithms/Other problems/Selection Problem.md

 An even better algorithm for the selection problem is to apply Divide and Conquer paradigm.
 The key idea of this algorithm is to use the O(n) Partition algorithm (the randomized version) from Quick Sort as its sub-routine.

 A randomized partition algorithm: **RandomizedPartition(A, l, r)** is an algorithm to partition a given range [l..r] of the array A around a (random) pivot.
-Pivot A[p] is one of the element of A where p ∈ [l..r].
+Pivot A[p] is one of the elements of A where p is in [l..r].
 After partition, all elements ≤ A[p] are placed before the pivot and all elements > A[p] are placed after the pivot.
 The final index of the pivot q is returned.
 This randomized partition algorithm can be done in O(n).

 After performing q = **RandomizedPartition(A, 0, n - 1)**, all elements ≤ A[q] will be placed before the pivot and therefore A[q] is now in it’s correct order statistic, which is q + 1.
 Then, there are only 3 possibilities: